BozoDel/LoveKnowsNoBorders/README.md

 ## Setup

+### Search & replace language setting

+This projects contains a filter (okf_regex@lovewiki.rfpm), a set of search & replace steps (searchandreplace.utf8, which we'll refer to as S&R) and a Lua script (stripper.lua).
+Open the S&R in a text editor, you'll see that there are several occurrences of *LANGUAGE*.
+You must replace those occurrences with the name of the languague you're translating to (see *Languages of the wiki*).

 ### The repository

 **I have to come back to this when the Portuguese repo is done, okay? okay!**